-If you are using the skin patches on a schedule, apply the missed patch as soon as you remember.
+If you are using Duragesic patches on a schedule, apply the missed patch as soon as you remember.
 Continue wearing the patch for up to 72 hours and then apply a new one if needed for pain.
-Do not wear extra patches to make up a missed dose.
+Do NOT wear extra patches to make up a missed dose.

 What happens if I overdose?